karbassi/mastery-curriculum/4_other_objects.md

 </details>
 <p></p>

+> Notice that the interface of both instances of `String` and instances of `Integer` define methods for the message `+`.
+Notice, though, that `+` does quite different things in each case.
+What happens is specific to the object's purpose, and this is a conscious decision on the part of the program designer.
+More programmers want to stitch strings together (`"1" + "2"`) than want to add the numbers within those strings.
+So, Ruby designers chose to make the `+` method do different things for different objects.

+## Class and Instance interfaces

+Because Classes are different objects to Instances, they have different interfaces.
+For instance: `String` defines `new` on its interface.
+When called, `String.new` produces a new instance of `String`.
+This instance, however, does not define `new` on its interface, because it's not a class and so isn't responsible for creating new instances.

+* The methods defined on a class interface are called the `class methods`.
+* The methods defined on an instance interface are called the `instance methods`.

+## More about the main object

+The Main Object is a special kind of instance: an instance of the `Object` class.

+- _**Use the `methods` message in IRB to list the methods on the main object.**_
+- _**Capture the main object's `object_id`.**_

-> There's one god to rule them all, though: `Object`.
-Ultimately, all classes are themselves instances of the `Object` class.
-Even the `main` object is an instance of the Object class.
+> Ultimately, all classes are themselves instances of the `Object` class.
 So if a monotheistic version of the program universe appeals to you, you could think of `Object` as being the 'one true' god entity in Ruby.
 Obviously, it's not very specialised – so it doesn't create objects that are very useful for us.